techfromsage/advanced-mis/topics/timeseries.md

 <a name="player-download"></a>

 ### Events with class `player.download`

+`digitisation.download` is also recorded by the Talis Elevate player when the content has originated from Copyright Clearance.
+This is in addition to `player.download`.

 | Column | Description | Example |
 | --- | --- | --- |